fmenabe/python-clg/doc/source/configuration.rst

 ~~~~~~
 This is a string indicating the module to load (ex: package.subpackage.module).
 This recursively load all intermediary packages until the module.
 As the
-directory of the main program is automatically in ``sys.path``, that allow to
+directory of the main program is automatically in ``sys.path``, that allows to
 import modules relatively to the main program.

 For example, the directory structure of your program could be like this: